 The texture is soft and tight crumbed and the crust is not too thick or hard.
 In short, it lives up to its name because it’s perfect for basic sandwiches.

 For slicing, it’s best to do so when the bread is completely cool.
 You can slice it while it’s warm, but it will be very soft and will not slice as neatly.
 I usually slice off a piece or two while warm just so the family can try it, then cool, wrap and freeze the whole loaf.
 I then cut the loaf into neat slices when partially frozen.
+The bread in the photo looks weird because it’s frozen.

 White Sandwich Bread